sriumamaheswari-pureti/Weather_Data_Analysis/README.md

 ## 📌 Project Overview

-This project focuses on analyzing a weather dataset using **Python** in a **Jupyter Notebook** environment.
-The objective is to explore, clean, and extract meaningful insights using data analysis techniques.
+This project performs **exploratory data analysis (EDA)** on a weather dataset using Python in a Jupyter Notebook environment.
+It focuses on cleaning and analyzing data to identify patterns in key features such as temperature, wind speed, visibility, and humidity.
+Various statistical techniques and data filtering methods are applied to derive meaningful insights.
+The project also utilizes Pandas operations like grouping and aggregation to compare different weather conditions.
+Overall, it demonstrates strong foundational skills in data analysis and real-world dataset handling.

 ---
 ## 📂 Dataset Description